apache/metron/metron-platform/metron-indexing/README.md

 ## Minimal Assumptions for Message Structure

-At minimum, a message should have a `sensor.type` field.
+At minimum, a message should have a `source.type` field.
 Without this field, the message tuple will be failed and not written with an appropriate error indicated in the Storm UI and logs.